Compare Cheap Full Coverage Car Insurance in August 2025

 Cheapest full coverage policies for drivers aged 55 and older

-The cheapest full coverage for drivers age 55 and older comes from Aspire Advantage, which charges $180 per month to drivers in that age group, according to Jerry’s analysis.
+The cheapest full coverage for drivers age 55 and older comes from Mercury, which charges $143 per month to drivers in that age group, according to Jerry's analysis.

 Your accident risk rises slightly in your later years, and car insurance rates are likely to follow.
 However, if you find yourself driving fewer miles or have held onto the same vehicle for years, the higher price may be slightly offset by discounts and lower full coverage costs.